enoelis31-crypto/Excel/README.md

-# Excel
+#  Excel Portfolio – Data Analytics

-Collection of Excel projects and exercises for Data Analysis.
-Includes pivot tables, dashboards, and case studies.
+This repository showcases my **Excel-based analytics work**: data cleaning, Pivot Tables, dashboards, and business reporting.
+Each project includes the workbook, a short brief, and key insights.